RBSC/Carnivore2/Util/diskless/readme_diskless.txt

 --------------------------------------------------------------------------------

 The utilities and the readme.txt file were made by Vladimir and shared with the RBSC team for deploying into the repository.
-Please note that this solution contains older versions of Boot Menu and BIOSes, so it's advised to update the firmware, Boot Menu, BIOSes and tools from the repository after enabling your cartridge.

 Installing ROMs on diskless machine
 -----------------------------------